-Eric Jonas Gapud, M.D., Ph.D. is an Instructor of Medicine, Physician Scientist, and Director of Research for the Vasculitis Center (JHVC) in the Division of Rheumatology.
+Eric Jonas Gapud, M.D., Ph.D. is an Assistant Professor of Medicine, Physician Scientist, and Director of Research for the Vasculitis Center (JHVC) in the Division of Rheumatology.
 He completed both his M.D. and Ph.D. in Molecular Immunology through the Medical Scientist Training Program at Washington University in St. Louis.
 He completed a thesis on the necessary functions of DNA damage signals in normal lymphocyte development under the mentorship of the renown immunologist Barry Sleckman and with the renown cancer immunologist Robert D. Schreiber serving as his committee chair.
 He did his internship and residency in Internal Medicine at Washington University in St. Louis/Barnes Jewish Hospital.

 Dr. Gapud subsequently pursued fellowship training in rheumatology at the Johns Hopkins School of Medicine.
 As a fellow, Dr. Gapud trained extensively in the clinical management of vasculitis under the direct mentorship of Dr. Philip Seo, the current Director of the Vasculitis Center, and Dr. Rebecca Manno, Assistant Director of the Vasculitis Center.
 In addition, Dr. Gapud also simultaneously completed an intensive research post-doc under the mentorship of Dr. Livia Casciola-Rosen, Professor of Medicine and Dr. Antony Rosen, Director of the Division of Rheumatology and Vice Dean for Research for the School of Medicine.
 The American College of Rheumatology, the world’s largest professional body of rheumatologists, recognized Dr. Gapud’s achievements during his training by awarding him the 2017 ACR Distinguished Fellow Award, the highest honor that the College can bestow on a fellow in training.